 The board is managing the growth of the business in line with this requirement.
-There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations, sponsorships and grants.
-Charitable donations, sponsorships and grants paid for the financial year can be seen in the statement of profit or loss and other comprehensive income.
+There are no other externally imposed capital requirements, although the nature of the company is such that amounts will be paid in the form of charitable donations and sponsorship.
+Charitable donations and sponsorship paid for the financial year can be seen in the statement of profit or loss and other comprehensive Income.